Trusted WordPress tutorials, when you need them most.

 WordPress comes with a built-in content type to add pages to your website.
 Often, WordPress themes add pre-designed page templates to display your pages.

-There are even WordPress landing page plugins that allow you to create beautiful page templates with a drag-and-drop builder.
+Excellent WordPress landing page plugins allow you to create beautiful page templates with a drag-and-drop builder.

 Expert Tip: We recommend using SeedProd, the best WordPress page builder plugin, to design custom pages.
 You can use its drag-and-drop interface to design your landing page.
 Plus, it comes with professionally designed templates to use as starting points.